theme-next/hexo-theme-next/docs/DATA-FILES.md

 If there are any new options in new releases, you just need to copy those options from `/themes/next/_config.yml`, paste into `/_config.yml` and set their values to whatever you want.

-Hexo's implementation of `theme_config` has changed several times.
-To avoid problems, you need upgrade Hexo to 4.2.0 (or above) to use this feature.

 ### Usage

 1. Please confirm that the `/source/_data/next.yml` file does not exist (delete it if exists).